Scottish Shortbread (Easy Shortbread Cookie Recipe)

 The dough for Scottish Shortbread is very easy to make using just one bowl.

 Firstly, set out an electric stand mixer.
-To the bowl add softened butter and brown sugar, and cream on high until light and fluffy.
+To the bowl add softened butter and brown sugar, and cream on high until light and fluffy with the paddle attachment.
 Take your time and let the butter and sugar cream together for at least a few minutes for the best cookie texture.

-Once the sugar and buttered are creamed, scrape the bowl with a rubber spatula.
-Turn the mixer to low and add the vanilla extract, and then slowly add in the flour.
-As soon as it’s combined, turn off the mixer as to no over-mix the dough.
+Once the sugar and butter are creamed, scrape the bowl with a rubber spatula.
+Turn the mixer to low and add the vanilla extract, and then slowly add in the all-purpose flour.
+As soon as it’s combined, turn off the mixer so as to not over-mix the dough.